 In 1951, the Department of Social Sciences began offering the Bachelor of Science Degree in Social Science Teacher Education.
-Just as the needs of students and academic standards have changed over time, so too, have the Department's degree offerings and curricula.
+Just as students' needs and academic standards have changed over time, so too have the Department's degree offerings and curricula.
 The Department presently offers six bachelor's degrees and a Master of Arts degree in Rural Public Policy and Planning.

-The overall goal of the Department of Social Sciences is to have a competent faculty who will offer a curriculum that will prepare students with the necessary skills to function effectively in government agencies, industry, research and professional careers.
+The Department of Social Sciences overall goal is to have a competent faculty who will offer a curriculum that will prepare students with the necessary skills to function effectively in government agencies, industry, research, and professional careers.
 Specific objectives pertaining to each degree program are stated under each degree program.

 The Department offers seven degrees: Bachelor of Arts in General Studies, Bachelor of Arts in Government and Politics, Bachelor of Science in History, Bachelor of Arts in Pre-Law/Legal Studies, Bachelor of Arts in Sociology, Bachelor of Arts in University Studies, and the Master of Arts in Rural Public Policy and Planning.
-Students, with the assistance of an assigned advisor, are responsible for selecting course work that will satisfy both the University's and the Department's requirements for the particular degree program chosen.
+With the assistance of an assigned advisor, students are responsible for selecting coursework that will satisfy both the University's and the Department's requirements for the particular degree program chosen.
 Requirements for graduation must be met under a curriculum included in a catalog published within the past five years.
 Specific requirements for each degree program are listed under course requirements.